2022 Italian referendum: Referendum initiative

-Although the committee claimed to have collected at least 700,000 signatures for each of the six referendums, well above the threshold of 500,000 valid signatures required, on 30 October the committee filed the referendums to the Court of Cassation with the support of the resolutions voted by nine regional councils led by the centre-right coalition: Basilicata, Friuli Venezia Giulia, Liguria, Lombardia, Piemonte, Sardegna, Sicilia, Umbria and Veneto.
-This choice led to a loss of 2,5 million euro reimbursement expected from the collection of signatures, thus excluding the Radical Party as representatives of the promoting committee since only the regional delegates (led by the centre-right) will be able to fund TV ads and collect subsidies as representatives of the referendum committee.
+Although the committee claimed to have collected at least 700,000 signatures for each of the six referendums, on 30 October, the committee filed the referendums to the Court of Cassation with the support of the resolutions voted by nine regional councils led by the centre-right coalition: Basilicata, Friuli-Venezia Giulia, Liguria, Lombardia, Piemonte, Sardegna, Sicilia, Umbria and Veneto.
+This choice led to a loss of 2.5 million euros reimbursement expected from the collection of signatures, thus excluding the Radical Party as representatives of the promoting committee since only the regional delegates (led by the centre-right) will be able to fund TV ads and collect subsidies as representatives of the referendum committee.

 On February, an order of the day promoted by Lega asked the government to merge in a single day the 2022 Italian local elections and the referendum.
 The merger between two different kinds of elections are regulated by the Legislative Decree n.
 98/2011, which doesn't include the abrogative referendum since the abstention can be used as a way to oppose the referendum (to be approved, an abrogative referendum must reach at least 50%+1 of turnout).
-The only time an abrogative referendum was held along with another election was in 2009, when the 2009 Italian referendum was merged to the second round of the 2009 Italian local elections; 2020 Italian constitutional referendum was also held with 2020 Italian regional elections and 2020 Italian local elections.
+The only time an abrogative referendum was held along with another election was in 2009, when the 2009 Italian referendum was merged to the second round of the 2009 Italian local elections; the 2020 Italian constitutional referendum was also held with 2020 Italian regional elections and 2020 Italian local elections.
 Finally, the Council of the Ministers approved the merger of the first round of the Italian local elections and the referendum in a single day, on 12 June.
-Only 8,5 million voters will be called for the local elections during the first round, while the quorum requires at least 23 million of voters.
+Only 8.5 million voters were called for the local elections during the first round, while the quorum requires at least 23 million of voters.